Lynn M. Morgan

 Patricia A. Banks studies culture, patronage, and markets with a focus on the African Diaspora.
-In her book Represent: Art and Identity Among the Black Upper-Middle Class (Routledge 2010) she investigates how racial identity is cultivated through art collecting.
+In her book Represent: Art and Identity Among the Black Upper-Middle Class (Routledge 2010) she investigates the bi-directional relationship between art collecting and identity.
 Banks is currently working on the book Race, Ethnicity, and Consumption: A Sociological View (Under Contract Routledge) where she brings sociological theory to bear on race and ethnicity in the marketplace.
 In other research projects Banks is investigating philanthropy at African American museums, corporate support for the arts, and the market for contemporary African art.

 Richard D. Moran